← Back to 史記

 使 使 滿 使

 When the Lord of Pei reached the relay station at Gaoyang, he sent someone to summon Li Yiji.
 When Li Yiji arrived and entered to present himself, the Lord of Pei was lounging on a bed with his legs spread wide, having two serving women wash his feet, and he received Li Yiji in that posture.
-Li Sheng entered, then gave a long bow without kneeling, and said: 'Your excellency, do you wish to help Qin attack the feudal lords?'
-Or do you wish to lead the feudal lords to break Qin?'
-Pei Gong cursed: 'Worthless scholar!'
-Indeed, all under heaven have long suffered under Qin together, which is why the feudal lords are mutually leading each other to attack Qin.
+Li Sheng entered, then gave a long bow without kneeling, and said: 'Your excellency, do you wish to help Qin attack the feudal lords?
+Or do you mean to lead the feudal lords in breaking Qin?'
+The Lord of Pei cursed: 'You worthless scholar!
+Indeed, the whole realm has long suffered under Qin, which is why the feudal lords are joining together to attack Qin.
 How can you speak of helping Qin attack the feudal lords?'
 Li Sheng said: 'You must gather followers and assemble righteous troops to execute the lawless Qin.
 It is not proper to arrogantly receive elders.'
 At this, the Lord of Pei stopped the washing, rose and straightened his robes, invited Li Yiji to the seat of honor, and offered his apologies.
 Li Yiji then spoke of the era of the Six States and their shifting alliances.
-Pei Gong was pleased, bestowed food upon Li Sheng, and asked: 'Where will the plan come from?'
+The Lord of Pei was pleased.
+He bestowed food on Li Yiji and asked, 'What plan do you propose?'
 Li Sheng said: 'Your excellency has raised a gathered multitude and collected scattered troops, not even ten thousand men, yet wishes to directly enter the strong Qin.
-This is what is called probing the tiger's mouth.'
-Indeed, Chenliu is the thoroughfare of all under heaven, the suburbs reached in four directions and five ways.
-Now its city moreover has much accumulated grain.'
+This is what is called probing the tiger's mouth.
+Indeed, Chenliu is the realm's great thoroughfare, where roads from all directions converge.
+Its city also has great stores of accumulated grain.
 I am on good terms with the magistrate there.
 Allow me to go as your envoy and persuade him to surrender to you.
 If he does not listen, your excellency can raise troops to attack him, and I will act as an inside agent.'
 Li Yiji was dispatched accordingly.
 The Lord of Pei led his troops behind him, and they soon took Chenliu.
 Li Yiji was given the title Lord of Guangye.

 4